 The EB-5 Immigrant Investor Program is an employment-based visa category which affords immigrant investors the eligibility to become permanent residents in the U.S. Yearly, a total number of 10,000 EB-5 visas are made available by the USCIS since its inception in 1992.
+An understanding of the EB-5 investment amount and the overall application process is key to ensuring a successful application for your green card and permanent residency.

 To qualify for the program, applicants are required to invest either $500,000 or $1,000,000 depending on the location of their investment.
 It is categorized under two classes which are Basic Program or Regional Center Pilot Program.
 You can invest in either of the two programs.